 First Aid Cream Ingredients

-All of the first aid creams are made using the same cream base to which the tincture or herbal extract is added.
+All of the first aid creams are made using the same cream base to which the tincture is added.
 All of the remedies have single active ingredients, except for the Hypericum Calendula Cream, which has the two active ingredients.

 Ingredients in the Cream Base

 Emulsified base of distilled water, coconut oil, high oleic sunflower oil, vegetable emulsifying wax, Phenoxyethanol, Caprylyl glycol, Borax.

 Here is some information about the nonactive ingredients in the cream:

 -Phenoxyethanol and Caprylyl glycol come mixed together as the preservative called “Optiphen.”
 The person who manufactures the creams has done extensive research on non-paraben preservatives and has found this one to be one of the most benign yet effective.
 Here is a description of Optiphen:

 “Optiphen is ISP’s first globally approved preservative and is an excellent choice for formulations that require a paraben and formaldehyde-free preservative system.
 Optiphen™ is a unique liquid preservative that consists of phenoxyethanol in an emollient base.
 The combination of these ingredients provides optimized protection against microbial growth from bacteria and yeast while imparting a pleasant feel to the finished product.”